ArenGolazizian/Diffusion-vs-GANs/README.md

 This repository compares **Denoising Diffusion Probabilistic Models (DDPMs)** and **Generative Adversarial Networks (GANs)** on the FashionMNIST dataset.
 Both methods aim to generate realistic images from noise, but they do so in fundamentally different ways.

+**Note**: All implementations and analyses are located in notebooks/DDPM-vs-GANs.ipynb.

 ## 1. Mathematical Overview